sosnovski/synch/README.md

 defer lock.Close(ctx)
 ```

-#### Use a lock (if available immediately, else wait), execute function, and automatically release the lock afterward
+### Wait to acquire a lock and execute anonymous function
 ```go
 // Wrap some application logic with a lock and wait when lock is not immediately available err := locker.WaitLockDo(ctx, "my_lock_id", time.Second, func(_ context.Context) error {